Goin' a Buffalo: Act I

 Act I begins in Curt and his wife Pandora's apartment in West Adams, Los Angeles.
 Curt and his friend Rich drink beer and play chess.
-Their game is briefly interrupted by the arrival of Curt's friend from prison, Art.
+Their game is briefly interrupted by the arrival of Curt's friend, Art, from prison.
 Rich goes on to tell the story of how Art, uninvolved in any gang, stepped in to miraculously save Rich's life in a prison brawl and how Curt has been indebted to him ever since.
 Rich and Curt inquire as to how Art did not feel the need to become involved in any group during prison, and what landed him in jail in the first place.
 Art reveals that he was in for attempted murder of a woman's husband, stating simply "I guess girls are my main weakness."
 Pandora's friend and coworker Mamma Too Tight arrives.
 She is white, a heroin addict, a prostitute like Pandora, and just released from jail.

 Pandora, Curt, Rich, Art, Mamma Too Tight and her boyfriend/pimp Shaky eat chicken and drink beer.
 They discuss Mamma Too Tight's stay in prison, and how Shaky did not visit her for fear of getting locked up himself for possible warrants out for his arrest.
 Curt tells Mamma that it's a man's job to protect and provide for his woman, and if he can't do that, the woman who even looks at him "should have her funky ass run into the ground like a piece of scum!".
 Rich and Shaky leave.
 Mamma starts flirting with Art, who shows no interest.
 She tells him that her name is actually Queenie Bell Mack, but changed it to Mamma Too Tight because she felt it fit better.
 Pandora descends the stairs with a cardboard box.